mdgriffith/elm-animation-pack/README.md

 Here are all the pitfalls you need to be aware of:

   * If you try to update/animate a state that doesn't exist, you'll get a logged warning (i.e. runtime notification) and _nothing else will happen_!
-  * Be wary about spawning new animation states willy nilly.
-In other words, be careful about using `Animation.Pack.add` all the time.
+  * Be careful about using `Animation.Pack.add` all the time.
+Use it only when you're _sure_ you need it.
+Remember to `Animation.Pack.remove` any states you're not using.
+  * Don't use functions as keys for `Animation.Pack`.
+If you do, you'll have a bad time.